How to use colour on skirting board & architrave

 Continuity can be just as effective as contrast.
 Painting your skirting the same colour can deliver several effects.

-The room below creates this effect well by using a small skirting board painted the same colour as the wall, with the eye being drawn to the yellow of the sofa, and the white of the art on the wall.
+The room below creates this background effect particularly well, by using a small skirting board painted the same colour as the wall with the eye being drawn to the yellow of the sofa, and the white of the art on the wall.

 Image Credit: Cote Maison

-The bathroom below also achieves this effect very well, with the eye being drawn to the mirror, light, sink and towel.
+The bathroom below also achieves the background effect very well, with the eye being drawn to the mirror, light, sink and towel.

 Image Credit: Sheer Luxe

-Recreate this look with Torus Small Skirting Board
+Recreate this continuous colour look with Torus Small Skirting Board

 The key is to decorate/furnish the wall; bringing feature elements with art, pictures, mirrors, or positioning furniture in front of it.
 The floor colour also helps to bring contrast in all of these examples.